-Sunshine Kids will be closed Thursday November 23rd and Friday November 24th for Thanksgiving!
+Sunshine Kids will be CLOSED November 28th and 29th!

 Admissions. the provisions of services, and referrals of enrollments to Sunshine Kids shall be made without regard to race, color, religious creed, disability, ancestry, national origin (including limited English Proficiency), age or sex.